 All we know is that 'in a moment, in the twinkling of an eye,' the change is completed; 'the corruptible puts on incorruption, the mortal puts on immortality, and death is swallowed up in victory.'

-What, then, hinders the conclusion that such events might have taken place without observation, and without record?
+What, then, hinders the conclusion that such and without record?
 There is nothing unphilosophical, irrational, or impossible in the supposition.
 Least of all is there anything unscriptural, and this is all we need concern ourselves about.
 'What saith the Scripture?'
 Does the language of St. Paul plainly affirm or imply that all this is just about to take place, within the lifetime of himself and those to whom he is writing?
 No fair and dispassionate mind will deny that it is so.
 Right or wrong, the apostle is committed to this representation of the coming of Christ, the resurrection of the dead, and the transmutation of the living saints, within the natural lifetime of the Corinthians and himself.
-We are placed therefore in this dilemma,---

-- 1. Either the apostle was guided by the Spirit of God, and the events which he predicted came to pass; or, - 2.
+We are - 1.
+Either the apostle was guided by the Spirit of God, - 2.
 The apostle was mistaken in his belief, and these things never took place.